Skip to main content

 How North Dakota Compares to Neighboring States

-North Dakota is close to the national average for Food Processing Business startup costs, with a cost-of-living index of 99.2.
-Compared to neighboring Minnesota ($245,000 median startup cost), North Dakota has higher costs for a Food Processing Business.
+North Dakota is one of the more affordable states for launching a Food Processing Business, with a cost-of-living index of 91.1 (national average is 100).
+Compared to neighboring Minnesota ($235,000 median startup cost), North Dakota offers lower costs for a Food Processing Business.

 StateEst.
 CostLLC Fee